zjuradoq/BioCRNPyler/docs/membrane_features.rst

 Mechanism: ``Simple_Diffusion()``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Simple diffusion allows molecules to passively cross membranes down their
+Simple diffusion allows molecules to cross membranes passively down their
 concentration gradient.
-This is the most basic mechanism by which molecules
+Simple diffusion is the most basic mechanism by
-can traverse a membrane, commonly referred to as passive diffusion.
-In this
+which molecules can traverse a membrane, commonly referred to as passive
-process, a molecule can dissolve in the lipid bilayer, diffuse across it, and
+diffusion.
+In this process, a molecule can dissolve in the lipid bilayer,
-reach the other side.
-This mechanism does not require the assistance of membrane
+diffuse across it, and reach the other side.
+This mechanism does not require
-proteins, and the transport direction is determined by the concentration
+the assistance of membrane proteins, and the transport direction is determined
-gradient, moving from areas of high concentration to areas of low concentration.
+by the concentration gradient, moving from areas of high concentration to areas
+of low concentration.

 In BioCRNpyler, the ``DiffusibleMolecule`` component uses the mechanism
-``Simple_Diffusion``, which can be defined as:
+``Simple_Diffusion``, which is defined as follows:

 .. code-block:: python